 Eco-Friendly Cat Litter

 Clay, silica and the other materials used to make cat litter have natural odor-absorbing qualities, but as manufacturers continue to develop their products, new and more effective agents are being developed all the time.
+Find out more about the difference between clay and silica cat litter.

 Don't forget to follow us on Instagram: @prettylittercats